 U.S. Court of Appeals, Seventh Circuit

-Scott was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Energy Law and Environmental Law.
+Scott was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Energy Law and Environmental Law.
 Scott has been listed in Best Lawyers since 2007, and was its 2013 Rochester “Lawyer of the Year” in Environmental Law.

 Scott was selected to the Upstate New York Super Lawyers list in 2007-2015.
 His primary areas of practice are environmental law; energy & natural resources law; and government relations law.